frankshaka/uti-race-demo/README.md

 Obviously, one kind of filename extensions can only be associated with one UTI across the system.
 So, when the "MalicousApp" is installed, all `.innocent` files across the system will hence be regarded as documents of type `me.frankshaka.file.malicious`.

 What's actually wrong is that `UIDocumentBrowserViewController` *thinks* that the "InnocentApp" is not permitted to open `.innocent` files just because the app is not associated with the malicious UTI.
 This does NOT make sense.
-The document browser is just a normal component of the app from the users' points of view, rather than a system widget like the Share Sheet or a Document Picker, and thus it should behave the same way and obey the same rules as other components inside this app, no matter how it works.
+The document browser is just a normal component of the app from the user's point of view, rather than a system widget like the Share Sheet or a Document Picker, and thus it should behave the same way and obey the same rules as other components inside this app, no matter how it works.

 This issue is *disgusting* because, as the developer of the "InnocentApp", you've done nothing wrong.
 You precisely follow the Apple's documentation and tutorials, and even created the app from the Xcode template "Document-based App".
 And one day, you suddenly receive thousands of emails from angry users, or even thousands of 1-star comments to your app in the App Store, reporting that your app does not work any more, just because they installed another app developed by a third-party developer!